855-440-2372 adrc@co.marquette.wi.us

 Madison, WI 53718

-Caring .com: An on-line community that provides support groups for Caregivers.
+Caring.com: An on-line community that provides support groups for Caregivers.
 Groups include: Alzheimer’s/Dementia and care, caring for a spouse or parent, spouse with mental illness, parent of a disabled adult, Parkinson’s, COPD, cancer, heart & stroke support, caregiving wives of stroke survivors, being a caregiver, family matters, and combatting loneliness when living alone.

 www.caring.com

-Dementia & Driving : The Heartford provides various free guidebooks and information about Dementia and driving.
+Dementia & Driving: The Heartford provides various free guidebooks and information about Dementia and driving.
 To help both drivers and families plan a successful transition from driver to passenger.

 UW Health: University Station Memory Assessment Clinic: A part of UW Health’s integrated health system, including 6 hospitals, and 80 outpatient sites.
 This assessment clinic is designed for those who are typically over 65, who have concerns of memory loss, impaired problem-solving, associated behavior problems, atypical features of dementia, evidence for declining functional status related to cognitive issues, and cognitive changes that may be related to medications.

-(608) 263-7740 or (800) 323-8942
+(608) 263-7740

 Gunderson Moundview Hospital and Clinic – Moundview Memory Assessment Clinic: